Alb-O/imp/docs/src/README.md

 Directory-based imports are the foundation, but Imp builds three more things on top:

 **Registries** give modules names instead of paths.
 Instead of `../../../modules/nixos/base.nix`, you write `registry.modules.nixos.base`.
-Rename a directory and the registry updates automatically.
-References stay valid because they're attribute paths, not filesystem paths.
+Rename a directory and the migration tool scans your codebase for broken `registry.X.Y` references, matches them to new paths by leaf name, and generates ast-grep commands to rewrite them.

 **Config trees** map directory structure to NixOS option paths.
 The file `programs/git.nix` sets `programs.git`.
 Your directory layout becomes a visual index of what's configured.